 Internships are a vital part of student career development and a highly valued component of the undergraduate curriculum in the School of Human Ecology.
 High-quality internships foster student development by bringing theories and classroom-based learning to life in real-world settings.
 In addition, internships give students the opportunity to explore careers related to their major, gain relevant experience in their field(s) of interest, and develop a better understanding of what is expected in a workplace by performing the tasks of a professional in that field.

 For SoHE majors, internships are a requirement of our undergraduate curriculum.
 Students must have at least a junior standing (54+ credits) in order to pursue a 3-credit internship and must complete a minimum of 150 hours at the internship site.
-To be eligible, an internship must be educational in nature, directly relate to a student’s major and career goals, and be approved by the Student Academic Affairs & Career Development Office.
+To be eligible, an internship must be educational in nature, directly relate to a student’s major and career goals, and be approved by the Advising & Career Center.

 For some SoHE majors, additional course prerequisites may be required.
 For more information, visit SoHE Internships.